euc-oss/euc-samples/Edge-Samples/Edge-Terraform-Module-Using-Images/README.md

-# Horizon Edge Lifecycle Management using a Terraform Module
+# Horizon Edge Lifecycle Management using a Terraform Module using existing images

 Version:        0.1
 Author:         Srinivas Pinjala, Nancy Jain
-Creation Date:  01/28/2025
+Creation Date:  02/12/2025

 ## Overview

 <!-- Summary Start -->
-The Terraform automation samples included in this beta release provides a module that can be used to create and configure Horizon Edge on Microsoft Azure.
+The Terraform automation samples included in this beta release provides a module that can be used to create and configure Horizon Edge on Microsoft Azure using the existing Edge image present in the Compute Gallery.
+This automation assumes Azure Provider is already initialized and Edge image is present in the Compute Gallery.
 <!-- Summary End -->

 ## Prerequisites for Azure